 Trials make new research treatments available to participants before they are widely available or fully approved

 Help researchers test treatments and observe the outcome for disease in a diverse patient population.
 This is important so scientists understand how a disease works within different demographic groups (like gender, age, race).
 This also affords the researchers the ability to observe differences in reaction among patient groups to new treatments options.
-Click here to learn why diversity in clinical trials is important.

 Some things you should know about participating in a MPN clinical trial

 It is important to meet with your hematologist to decide whether a MPD clinical trial exists that is appropriate for your stage of disease, and whether the logistics of participation with that specific trial works for you.